scratchrealm/protocaas-old2/README.md

 ## Authors

-Jeremy Magland (Flatiron Institute) in collaboration with Ben Dichter and Luiz Tauffer (Catalyst Neuro)
+Jeremy Magland (Flatiron Institute) in collaboration with Ben Dichter and Luiz Tauffer (CatalystNeuro)